 A module on doping issues and MA’s Pure Performance program will be included in the curriculum and course requirements for the following motorcycling coach education programs:

-The module will also include a requirement to achieve a competent level on the SIA e-learning Pure Performance Level 1 course.
-Accreditation for Performance Coaches will also require them to achieve a competent level on the SIA Pure Performance e-learning Level 2 course.
+The module will also include a requirement to achieve a competent level on the SIA e-learning Clean Sport 101 Course.
+Accreditation for Advanced Development Coaches will also require them to achieve a competent level on the SIA e-learning Level 1 Anti-Doping course.

 Promotion of pure performance in motorcycling